 “Nalgan Pass”- The name stood out while I was carefully marking out the position of “Rupin Pass” on the Google Earth referring to the British Army Map(1937) of Garhwaal Himalayas.
 The name sounded a bit odd but was clearly mentioned, just a few kilometers east of what is known as the “Rupin Pass”, on the same extended ridge.
 It definitely looked and sounded interesting, in fact, strangely mystical.

-Indiamike.com.
+Months later the same name popped up in a thread at Indiamike.com.
 Some adventurous westerner wished to travel across this “less travelled” pass and was seeking information about some capable guides.
 The allure to see this mystical valley strengthened ever more.

-“Lamkhaga” –that had been playing upon the mind for quite sometime, ever since someone from GMVN bunglow in Harsil mentioned it several years back.
+The twist to the tale was added with another name, “Lamkhaga” –that had been playing upon the mind for quite sometime, ever since someone from GMVN bunglow in Harsil mentioned it several years back.
 During those long discussions around the campfire with the local staff, I was taught the existence of the Lamkhaga and Chhotkhaga Passes that connect the Bhagirathi Valley and the Kinnaur Valley of Himachal Pradesh.
 They did narrate this interesting aside, how Lamkhaga is a long but relatively easier route and the Chhotkhaga- the shorter but relatively difficult one.

-“Twin Passes-Triple Valley Trek” on the Internet, I had little idea of the ultimate form it was going to take.
+Having romanced both names for long, it occurred to me at once that both these interesting objectives could be attempted in one go!
+When I posted the thread for the “Twin Passes-Triple Valley Trek” on the Internet, I had little idea of the ultimate form it was going to take.
 By the time it ended, I was marvelling yet again at the wondrous ways in which the Grand Mountain enriches the experience of living; the myriad manners He always chose to teach new lessons.

 View Nalgan Lamkhaga Actual Track in a larger map

 It was a “first” for me in many respects.
 It was the first time I was going to walk 150 Kms and the first time I was crossing two passes in a sequence.
 Never earlier had I led a team of ten and that too with a mix of genders.
-We were to assist our navigation with GPS(
+We were to assist our navigation with GPS(Nalgan Pass has an unfrequented and sparsely documented route) and it was the first time I was ever to trek in the valleys and passes of Himachal Pradesh.

 With so many firsts, the natural starting point of preparation was the team itself.
 The challenge was to create a team that’s closely-knit and strongly aligned to the common purpose, within the constraints of time and resources.
 The variety in the physical and mental faculties of the members must be the least.
 We could not afford a failure that would cause an individual to pull down the team performance or compromise the objective.